isomerpages/mlaw-corp/_admission-to-the-bar/3a-supporting-documents.md

 <style>
 ol li .alpha li {list-style-type: lower-alpha;}
 </style>

 Supporting Documents for Applications for Exemption
 ---

-<p style="text-align: justify">In order to complete your online application for exemption, you are also required to submit all supporting documents in softcopy via our online enquiry form <a href="https://www.mlaw.gov.sg/eservices/enquiry/">Contact Us @ OneMinLaw</a>{:target="_blank"}) **within 7 calendar days of the submission date of the online application.
+<p style="text-align: justify">In order to complete your online application for exemption, you are also required to submit all supporting documents in softcopy via our online enquiry form <a href="https://www.mlaw.gov.sg/eservices/enquiry/" target="_blank">Contact Us @ OneMinLaw</a>) **within 7 calendar days of the submission date of the online application.
 Otherwise, your application will be deemed to have lapsed and you will be required to submit a new application with payment of the applicable administrative fees.** Therefore, you should only submit your online application for exemption when all your supporting documents are ready.</p>

-The documents required to be submitted as part of an application for exemption can be found below:
+<p style="text-align: justify">The documents required to be submitted as part of an application for exemption can be found below:</p>

 <b><u>(A) ADMISSION TO THE SINGAPORE BAR</u></b>